MNA4/decode-the-drawings/README.md

 However, the ball actually got distorted. which means its actually an ellipse, not a circle. this causes inaccuracy when computing the ball's positions.

-##### Calculating the distance from each ball to the camera with given physical & projected radius
+##### Calculating the distance between each ball and the camera with given physical & projected radius

 We use the following formula to get the z position of the ball with given camera focal length and the ball's physical & projected radius: